Agoric/documentation/main/glossary/README.md

 The Board is a shared, on-chain location where users can post an Id for a value and others can get the value just by knowing the Id.
-You can make an Id known by any communication method; private email, an email blast to a mailing list or many individuals, buying an ad on a website, tv program, or newspaper, listing it on a website, etc.
+You can make an Id known by any communication method; private email, a DM or other private message, a phone call/voicemail, an email blast to a mailing list or many individuals, listing it on a website, etc.

 ## Brand
 Identifies the kind of [issuer](#issuer), such as "quatloos", "moola", etc. Brands are one of the two elements that